MedP-CLIP: Medical CLIP with Region-Aware Prompt Integration: Experiments

 \subsection{{Discussion}}

-{While MedP-CLIP builds upon the foundational success of vision-language pre-training and promptable architectures, its core contribution is not a mere amalgamation of existing modules (e.g., SAM and CLIP).
-Instead, it represents a fundamental architectural shift designed to resolve a critical bottleneck in medical artificial intelligence: the inherent conflict between the global representation paradigm of standard VLMs and the clinical necessity for fine-grained, region-specific diagnostic reasoning.
-To elucidate the distinct novelty of MedP-CLIP, we systematically compare it with SOTA models across four critical dimensions.}
+While MedP-CLIP builds upon the foundational success of vision-language pre-training and promptable architectures, its core contribution lies in a feature-level region prompt integration mechanism tailored for medical vision-language representation learning.
+Rather than replacing CLIP with a fundamentally new architecture, MedP-CLIP extends the CLIP framework with lightweight prompt-conditioned adaptation, aiming to reduce the gap between global image-text alignment and region-specific diagnostic reasoning.
+To further clarify the design characteristics of MedP-CLIP and its relationship to existing methods, we systematically compare it with representative SOTA models across four dimensions.